telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 # Processing

-Kendo UI ships a `.NET`-based server-side module established on [Telerik `RadSpreadProcessing`](http://docs.telerik.com/devtools/wpf/controls/radspreadprocessing/overview)&mdash;part of the Document Processing Library.
+Kendo UI ships a `.NET`-based server-side module established on [Telerik `RadSpreadProcessing`](http://docs.telerik.com/devtools/wpf/controls/radspreadprocessing/overview)&mdash;part of the Telerik Document Processing.

 It allows the import, export, and processing of data from various formats: